s-j-404/Smart-Delivery-Route-Optimizer/README.md

 # Smart Delivery Route Optimizer

-The **Smart Delivery Route Optimizer** is a full-stack web application that streamlines delivery logistics using real-time route optimization and map integration.
+The **Smart Delivery Route Optimizer** is an application that streamlines delivery logistics using real-time route optimization and map integration.
 It is designed for courier services, delivery businesses, and logistics teams to reduce delivery time, fuel consumption, and manual planning.

 ---